turingschool/gear-up/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown

 * Where have you been successful in maintaining a growth mindset?
 * Where have you been challenged in maintaining a growth mindset?
 * What new strategies have you identified to help you strengthen your growth mindset?
-* Who have you reached out to in the community to support you?

 ### Pair Share (3 minutes)